MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/migration-cookbook/index.md

 <br/>
 **SQL JavaScript adapters**

-* Navigate in your filesystem to the adapter folder, for example: *../Desktop/JavaScriptAdapters/adapters/SQLAdapter*.
+* Navigate in your filesystem to the JavaScript adapter folder, for example: *../Desktop/JavaScriptAdapters/adapters/SQLAdapter*.
-* Open another window and navigate to your new Maven project, for example: *../Desktop/MigratedApdapter* and into the **src/main/adapter-resources** folder.
+* Open another window and navigate to your new Maven project, for example: *../Desktop/MigratedAdapter* and into the **src/main/adapter-resources** folder.
     * Edit **adapter.xml**: replace its contents with your existing adapter's XML content (in this example, SQLAdapter.xml)
     * Edit **js/{file-name}-impl.js**: replace its contents with your existing adapter's  content (in this example, SQLAdapter-impl.js)